senseyeio/interview-js/README.md

 Feel free to ask questions or Google things at any point.

+The documentation for the included `node-fetch` library can be found at https://www.npmjs.com/package/node-fetch

 ## Instructions

 Clone the repo, install dependencies with `npm install` or `yarn`